FDA approves trofinetide, now Daybue, as 1st treatment for Rett

 Share article via email

-An illustration shows a group of hands giving the thumbs up sign against the backdrop of a large black circle.
+An illustration shows a group of hands giving the thumbs up sign against a black circle backdrop.

 Acadia Pharmaceuticals’ trofinetide has become the first treatment to be approved by the U.S. Food and Drug Administration (FDA) for Rett syndrome.
 It will be marketed in the U.S. under the brand name Daybue, the company announced.